kennych418/kennych418.github.io/index.md

 3. BLE Synchronization: Since we intend to have independent “equal” nodes, we will need to work out synchronizing the beacons without a clear master node.
 4. IMU Dead Reckoning Localization: We will try to implement a version of IMU dead reckoning based on existing literature.
 5. Data Fusion: We will use data from sensor distances and IMU to calculate relative locations of the nodes.

-### Maintaining Safe Social Distancing
-Since the IR beacons were relatively inexpensive, we designed and ordered enough for the both of us to use without having to meet in person.
-We designed and order the boards and parts early with the intent for each of us to have components totaling 5 beacons.
-In addition to the 2 Arduino Nano 33 BLE Sense modules we own, we borrowed 3 and purchased 1 more.
-This gave each of us access to 3 BLE/IMU modules to go with 5 IR beacon nodes.
-We shareed code and hardware designs on github and used Zoom for brainstorming and troubleshooting meetings.

 ### Project Goals and Technical Approach
 We will build a system that resolves constraints by tracking relative position based on mobile IR beacons.
 The beacons will contain identical hardware and be based around the Arduino Nano 33 BLE Sense.
 These beacons triangulate relative position based on the received IR intensity and the locations of the other beacons.
 To avoid crosstalk, the beacons will flash in turn in an order coordinated over BLE as shown in Figure 1.
 Although a standard approach based on distances alone would use 3 stationary beacons and a single moving device, we will attempt to use only 3 devices and handle the additional degrees of freedom using each device’s IMU and/or angle measurements.